thenewboston-blockchain/Marketing/InternalGuides/bounty-payments.md

 ## Accepting Bounties

-When a user submits content for a bounty that we would like to accept, save the file (typically a graphic) in our Google Drive folder under `Marketing/Content/Infographics/Not yet posted`.
+When a user submits content for a bounty that we would like to accept, save that file (typically a graphic) and add it to our Google Drive folder under `Marketing/Content/Infographics/Not yet posted`.

 <p align="center">
   <img alt="thenewboston logo" src="../Images/marketing-drive-infographics.png">